edsonbernar/edsonbernar/README.md

+### Hi, I'm Edson Bernardino
-Solid knowledge in development, implementation, customization and training in ERP (Enterprise Resource Planning) systems Active in the creation of mobile applications (Python-Kivy), web and desktops.
+Work in the development, implementation, customization and training in ERP (Enterprise Resource Planning) systems.
+Creation of mobile (Python-Kivy), web and desktop applications.

 <hr>